Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Tensorflow/MNISTClassifier/README.md

 **Note:** I am additionally saving some statistics in seperate json files for each of my examples (accuracy against MNSIT test set and predictions for some downloaded pictures).
 These statistics will later be used for validating the Java results and to see, if the predictions from both technologies match.

 #### Import
-In the following, i will shortly describe, how to import a SavedModel into Python, for the Java part, please refer to [here](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow).
+In the following, I will shortly describe, how to import a SavedModel into Python, for the Java part, please refer to [here](https://github.com/Matleo/MLPython2Java/tree/develop/MaschineLearning4J/src/main/java/NeuralNetwork/Tensorflow).

 The import is almost identical to what we did with `tensorflow.train.Saver()`, only one line of code is new:
 ```python